xtdb/xtdb/docs/phase_2.md

 #### Retention, TTL, Roll-ups

-CRUX currently has support to evict documents.
+Crux currently has support to evict documents.
 This could be extended in various ways with TTL of documents, or having documents being mutable in a time window, say during this hour all transactions write to the same key for an entity, regardless content hash, but during